-Calibration curves for drug quantification should encompass (at least) 5 concentration points.
-The curves should be measured in triplicate throughout the run sequence; one complete calibration curve at beginning of sequence, one at the end of the sequence, and one curve distributed as single calibration points during the sample sequence.
+Calibration curves for lipid quantification should encompass (at least) 5 concentration points.
+The curves should be measured in triplicate throughout the run sequence, distributed as follows; one complete, single calibration curve (no replicates) at beginning of sequence, one at the end of the sequence, and one curve distributed as single calibration points interlaced during the sample sequence.
 The analyzed sample concentration should fall between two calibration points.
 Samples should be extracted and measured in triplicate.
 Both the calculated mean concentrations and corresponding standard deviations, retention times and peak area values have to be reported both for the calibration points and sample measurements.
 For the calibration curves, the curve fit linearity (R2 value) should be given.

-It is strongly advisable that stable isotope labeled internal drug standards is used during the quantification to correct for matrix effects and sample preparation losses.
-The labeled standard should be added in the same concentration to samples and calibration curves, and should follow the analyte (drug) during the sample workup.
+If available, stable isotope labeled internal lipid standards is used during the quantification to correct for matrix effects and sample preparation losses.
+The labeled standard should be added in the same concentration to samples and calibration curves, and should follow the analyte (lipid) during the sample workup.
 If an internal standard is not available, it is necessary to analyze at least two dilution parallels of the sample and check that measured concentration is in concordance with the dilution factor.
-This reveals possible matrix effects, as matrix interferences in LC-MS/MS don't scale linearly with dilution.
+This reveals possible matrix effects, as matrix interferences in LC-MS/MS do not scale linearly with dilution.

 QC samples should be prepared the same way as the calibration samples, but in a separate preparation (weighing, dissolution).
-Specifically, the QC samples should be prepared by a different person, who should only get as input the solvent, the non-dissolved drug and the desired end concentrations; all calculations should be performed separately by the QC preparing person.
-At least two QC samples with different drug concentrations should be run.
+Specifically, the QC samples should be prepared by a different person, who should only get as input the solvent, the non-dissolved lipids and the desired end concentrations; all calculations should be performed separately by the QC preparing person.
+At least two QC samples with different lipid concentrations should be run.
 These should be analyzed at least two times during the sampling sequence to reveal instrument drift.
-If no preexisting stability data is available (from literature or sponsor) for the drug in the chosen solvent, QC samples should be prepared at least 2 time points and run in the same LC-MS/MS sequence to assess stability of the analyte.
+If no preexisting stability data is available (from literature or sponsor) for the lipid in the chosen solvent, QC samples could be prepared on at least 2 time points and run in the same LC-MS/MS sequence to assess stability of the analyte.

-Document Type Document ID Version Status Page SOP EUNCL-PCC-030 1.1 9/10
+Document Type Document ID Version Status Page SOP EUNCL-PCC-031 1.1 9/10